tinykings/blink/README.md

 - 📺 YouTube auto‑RSS: Paste channel URLs — Blink resolves them to RSS and records channel names.
 - ⭐ Starring + filter: Sync stars across devices using Github Gist, or use local browser storage.
 - ⬆️ Handy controls: Back‑to‑top, refresh, and a footer timestamp with retention days.
-- 🆕 New marker: Remembers what you’ve seen and inserts a "^ New ^" divider for unseen items.
 - ▶️ Lazy videos: YouTube embeds load only when you click, keeping the page light.
 - ⏰ Leaving soon: Labels items nearing the rolling retention window (default 5 days).
-- 📱 PWA + offline: Install to home screen; a Service Worker caches core assets for offline reading.
-- 🌗 Polished UI: Compact card layout, light/dark via system preference, iOS safe‑area and PWA fixes.
 - 🤖 Automated updates: GitHub Actions fetches feeds on a schedule and commits updated `index.html` and a normalized `feeds.txt`.

 ## Quick Start